zazant/timecard-processor/readme.md

 ## What program is this for?

 [Econsoft Timecard Manager Pro](http://www.econsoft.com/).
-Make sure you export your timecard data as .csv files!
+Make sure you export your timecard data as .csv files.